Cauldron cooking is currently experiencing a true renaissance. This revival is not a nostalgic or folkloric phenomenon.

 It's a cooking method that allows you to learn without pressure.

-I want this cast iron cauldron!
+I want this cast-iron cauldron!

-5. "It's complicated to set up, you need a tripod"
+5. "It's complicated to set up; you need a tripod"

-A three-legged cast iron cauldron is designed to be naturally stable.
+A three-legged cast-iron cauldron is designed to be naturally stable.

 • it sits directly on a bed of embers, safely.

-• without a tripod or complex hanging
+• no tripod or complex hanging required

 Installation is quick, stable, and reassuring.